A guide to choosing the best night photography spots on a Sydney night tour

 Safety tips on a Sydney night photography tour

-Dress appropriately – Always advice to check the weather conditions and dress accordingly.
+Dress appropriately – Always advise to check the weather conditions and dress accordingly.
 Except for the summer months, always carry a rain-resistant jacket.

 Travel light – Try to avoid heavy camera gears.
 Carrying an expensive DSLR and heavy tripod is not always feasible on some of Sydney night photography spots.